-- 1. Special Waiver applications should be submitted to the GreenPower Program Manager Accreditation, NSW Department of Industry, PO Box K348 Haymarket NSW 1248.
-Special Waiver applications relating to Section 3: GreenPower Product Technical Criteria should be submitted by 31 January 2016. - 2.
+- 1. Special Waiver applications should be submitted to the GreenPower Program Manager Accreditation, NSW Department of Planning, Industry and Environment, GPO Box 5341, Sydney NSW 2001.
+Special Waiver applications relating to Section 3: GreenPower Product Technical Criteria should be submitted by 31 January each year for the previous calendar year reporting period. - 2.
 The Program Manager will assess the Special Waiver application within one month of receiving it.
-If necessary further information will be requested from the proponent. - 3.
+If necessary, further information will be requested from the proponent. - 3.
 Complete applications are forwarded to the NGPSG for their decision.
 In reaching a decision the NGPSG may need to request further information from the proponent.
-The NGPSG decision will be made by 31 May 2016.

-If the NGPSG decision is in the affirmative final approval will be granted by the Program Manager, NSW Department of Industry within one month of the NGPSG decision being made.
+The NGPSG decision will be made by 31 May. - 4.
+If the NGPSG decision is in the affirmative, final approval will be granted by the Program Manager, NSW Department of Planning, Industry and Environment within one month of the NGPSG decision being made.